 Insert a standard 9-pin serial or USB cable in to the corresponding connection point.
-Connect the other end to a PC running the FRMCommAQTM software and press the Retrieve Data button on the Files/Reports tab to open the Retrieve Data dialog box in the software.
-Verify your settings match your connection type and then press the Retrieve Data button to begin transferring data from the E-FRM to your computer.
-Depending on the amount of data, it may take several minutes to download all of it.
-Once the download is complete you may disconnect the cable from both the E-FRM sampler and your computer.
+Connect the other end to a PC running the FSCommAQ software and follow the instructions I the FSCommAQ Manual.
+Once the data download is complete you may disconnect the cable from both the E-FRM sampler and your computer.